BIGJRA/BIGJRA.github.io/rejuv.md

 A far easier round 2, plus, Ren will fight with you.
 If you could do the first this one will be easy.

 … … … Well.
-Once you get control back, head to Nymiera’s house once again.
+Once you get control back, head to Nymiera's house once again.
 Push the button on the back of the bookcase!

 ## VS. Ren, Sashila Help Quests

 Talk to the group, then again on top of the village.
 Head out to the coastline and talk to Alexandra in front of the obelisk.
-After the scene, we’re gonna head west across the bridge for a battle with Ren!
-At least we’re familiar with his team.
+After the scene, we're gonna head west across the bridge for a battle with Ren!
+At least we're familiar with his team.

 Outcast Ren (Desert Field)